osic/ref-impl/documents/osic-deploy/osic-configure.rst

 Update Linux kernel
 ~~~~~~~~~~~~~~~~~~~

-Every server in the OSIC RAX Cluster is running two Intel X710 10 GbE
+Every server in the OSIC Rackspace cluster is running two Intel X710 10 GbE
 NICs.
 These NICs have not been well tested in Ubuntu.
 As a result the
 upstream i40e driver in the default 14.04.3 Linux kernel will begin
 showing issues when you setup VLAN tagged interfaces and bridges.